 Changes to Publish

-- App Information: The App Name, App Icon Name, App Keywords, App Category, Audio Background Play option, and App Rating (found when you click More) all require an update to change.
+- App Information: The App Name, App Icon Name, App Keywords, App Category, App Description, What's New in This Version, Support URL, Marketing URL, Audio Background Play option, and App Rating (found when you click More) all require an update to change.
 All other elements can be updated at any point through iTunes Connect on the app listing page.
 See here for more info on what you can change.

 - App Icon: The icon that appears in the App Store and the icon that appears on the device screen once installed require republishing in order to change.
 These are built into the app file that we send to Apple, and for that reason, can't be altered without building and uploading an entirely new version.